stylextv/gsigns/README.md

 sim-hue | The hue of the color of the simplex noise [Float, 0-1].
 Default: none -> no simplex noise. "sim-hue:rdm" results in a random hue. sim-seed | The seed used for the simplex noise texture [Integer].
 Default: Random number from 1 to 1000. sim-siz | The size of the noise intervals [Double].
-Default: 150.
+Default: 150. outl-col | The outline color in hexadecimal.
+Default: none (results in no outline). outl-siz | The size of the outline [Float].
+Default: 12. outl-sty | The style of the outline [Integer].
+Default: 0.
+Note: 0 = Solid, 1 = Dashed, 2 = Dotted.

 Here are some example codes:
 ```bash